WiIIson/EMGFlow-Python-Package/papers/JOSS/paper.md

 # Documentation and Testing

-The documentation site ([https://wiiison.github.io/EMGFlow-Python-Package](https://wiiison.github.io/EMGFlow-Python-Package)) is built with VitePress and provides a Quick-Start tutorial, an example gallery from minimal to advanced pipelines, an API reference with executable snippets, and a detailed catalogue of all mathematical feature definitions.
-Mermaid.js mind-maps give a high-level overview of module structure.
+The documentation site ([https://wiiison.github.io/EMGFlow-Python-Package](https://wiiison.github.io/EMGFlow-Python-Package)) is built with VitePress.
+It provides a Quick-Start, an example gallery from minimal to advanced pipelines, an API reference with executable snippets, and a detailed catalogue of all mathematical feature definitions.
+Mermaid diagrams give a high-level view of the module structure.

-Code reliability is enforced via an automated _unittest_ suite runs on every GitHub commit through continuous integration.
+Code reliability is enforced via an automated _unittest_ suite run on every commit via GitHub Actions.
+The same tests can be executed locally; instructions and examples are provided on the documentation site.
+This ensures that changes remain reliable across platforms.

 # Community Guidelines

 Contributions are welcome via issues or pull requests.
-Suggestions for features, usage tips, and questions can also be raised through direct discussions with the maintainers.
+Suggestions for features, usage tips, and questions can also be raised through GitHub Discussions.

 # Declaration of Generative AI and AI-Assisted Technologies in the Writing Process